MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-table-objects/create-a-new-table-object.md

 ### Create a freeform SQL table

-Besides defining the physical table field via a warehouse table, using the table name and namespace, you can also define the physical table field using a freeform SQL statement and column information.
+You can also define a physical table field using a freeform SQL statement and column information.
 This is called a freeform SQL table.
-The type must be specified in the `"physicalTable"` field as `"type": "sql"`.
+The type must be `"type": "sql"` in the `"physicalTable"` field.

 Sample Request Body: